burakkorki/Phonebook/README.md

-# Music Album - CS 201, Fall 2018 Homework Assignment 1
+# Phonebook - CS 201, Fall 2018 Homework Assignment 3

-Music album collection system to store the song names of the music albums in a particular collection.
-For each music album, store its artist, its title, its year, and its list of songs.
-In  implementation, the collection of music albums and the list of songs in each music album is implemented using dynamically allocated arrays.
-The assignment has two parts whose requirements are explained below.
+A phonebook has a list of people.
+Each person has a name and a list of phone numbers.
+In implementation, linked lists are used.
+This assignment have two parts, whose requirements are explained below.

 ## Part A

-It stores the artists, titles, and years of music albums in a collection without their list of songs.
-The music albums will be stored in a dynamically allocated array of MusicAlbum objects.
+This part is a simplified version of the entire system, where the user just creates the phonebook and enters the people only.
+So the system does not contain any phone numbers.
+In this system, the people are kept in a linked list of the Person objects.
+Person class is quite simple for Part A, but it will have to extended for Part B.

 ## Part B

-Now, Part A is to be extended such that each music album has a list of songs.
-The full functionality of this extended MAC system is to be provided.
-In order for this to be done, the MusicAlbum class needs to be extended such that it additionally keeps the list of songs contained.
-The song list of a music album must be kept in a dynamically allocated array of Song objects.
-Note that the number of songs can be different from one music album to another, but is normally fixed for a particular music album.
+In this part, the PhoneBook system you designed in Part A is extended.
+More related information about the assignment can be found [here](fall18_cs201_hw3.pdf)

 ## Copyright and Licence